 It’s not bad, but not great either.
 The writing, characterization, and storytelling are all much too clumsy for me to give it a good grade.
 But there are many improvements from the previous books in the series: Cadderly is less annoying, the villain is less useless, and there’s actually a theme that kinda works.
 As such, it’s about as good as this particular series gets.
 At the start of my review of Canticle, I wrote:

-These days the Cleric Quintet is remembered, if at all, as “some other books by the author of the Drizzt stories.”
+These days the Cleric Quintet is remembered, if at all, as “some other books by the author of the Drizzt series.”
 But are they forgotten masterworks or a regrettable career detour for an otherwise successful author?
 Let’s find out.

 All things considered, I’m going to have to come down on the side of “regrettable career detour.”
-Most of the conflicts in the series are either not very relevant (random assassins, Fyrentennimar) or not very plausible (the Evil League of Evil), and the five-book structure leads to a ton of padding that the story would be better off without.
+Most of the conflicts in the series are either not relevant (random assassins, Fyrentennimar) or not plausible (the Evil League of Evil), and the five-book structure leads to a ton of padding that the story would be better off without.
 The characterization is weak enough that none of the characters from this series are likely to stick in my memory; they’re either one-note (the dwarves), inconsistently characterized (Dorigen), or just plain annoying (Aballister, Rufo, sometimes Cadderly).
 I’m finding Salvatore frustrating as an author because he’s definitely capable of better, but we see it so rarely.